-With permission from the Republican-American, I plan to self-publish one or more collections of “Living Here” columns published between 1994 and 2018, with proceeds to benefit the newspaper’s charity, the Greater Waterbury Campership Fund.
+With permission from the Republican-American, I plan to self-publish one or more collections of “Living Here” columns published between 1994 and 2018.
+Proceeds will benefit the newspaper’s charity, the Greater Waterbury Campership Fund.

-So far, so good: I identified and retrieved nearly 1,000 columns — including more re-runs than I had anticipated, so probably the actual number is closer to 950 — in electronic form.
+So far, so good: I identified and retrieved electronic copies of nearly 1,000 columns — including more re-runs than I had anticipated.
+Probably the actual number is closer to 950.
 I have also clipped four or five boxes of these columns over the years, for preservation.

 Now comes the fun part: Reading, editing, organization and publication.